nestordemeure/GPTranslate/readme.md

 Modify the parameters in the header of the `gptranslate.py` file to specify your file paths and languages (the input is expected to be in `epub` format).

+The program has two modes:
+* `user_aided_translation=True` in which case the translation is done in collaboration between the user and algorithm (this can take a long time but gives the best results),
+* `user_aided_translation=False` which is optimized for speed (good for a fast translation of a text).

 Run `python3 gptranslate.py`.

 ## Inner-workings